dtadych/Drought_Southwest/Code/DataPreprocessing/README.md

 ### Requirements:
  1. Download ADWR's groundwater databases.
-     - <a href = 'https://gisdata2016-11-18t150447874z-azwater.opendata.arcgis.com/datasets/34c92af536ec4047aeaf9d93053dc317_0/explore?location=0.015556%2C-111.970052%2C0.00'>Well Registry </a>: catalog of all well permits in Arizona
+     - <a href = 'https://gisdata2016-11-18t150447874z-azwater.opendata.arcgis.com/datasets/34c92af536ec4047aeaf9d93053dc317_0/explore?location=0.015556%2C-111.970052%2C0.00' target='_blank'>Well Registry </a>: catalog of all well permits in Arizona
        - First, save it as csv in Data/Input as "Well_Registry_[mmddyyyy].csv
        - Next, save it as a shapefile in Data/Input/Shapefiles folder
        - Make sure to unzip all files
      - Groundwater Site Inventory (GWSI)</a>: long-term water level measurements
-       - First, save the <a href= 'https://www.azwater.gov/sites/default/files/zip/GWSI_ZIP_20240401.zip'>excel form of the database here</a> from the main website into Data/Input
+       - First, save the <a href= 'https://www.azwater.gov/sites/default/files/zip/GWSI_ZIP_20240401.zip' target='_blank'>excel form of the database here</a> from the main website into Data/Input
         <br>  - *Note* - This code uses the excel form of this database found on a different webpage than the gis files.
-       - Next, save it as a shapefile from the <a href='https://gisdata2016-11-18t150447874z-azwater.opendata.arcgis.com/datasets/azwater::gwsi-app/explore?layer=3&location=34.064362%2C-111.834805%2C6.67'>ADWR GIS Data repository here</a> into Data/Input/Shapefiles folder
+       - Next, save it as a shapefile from the <a href='https://gisdata2016-11-18t150447874z-azwater.opendata.arcgis.com/datasets/azwater::gwsi-app/explore?layer=3&location=34.064362%2C-111.834805%2C6.67' target='_blank'>ADWR GIS Data repository here</a> into Data/Input/Shapefiles folder
        - Make sure to unzip all files
-2. Download the latest <a href=' https://www2.csr.utexas.edu/grace/RL0602_mascons.html'>GRACE data</a>.
+2. Download the latest <a href=' https://www2.csr.utexas.edu/grace/RL0602_mascons.html' target='_blank'>GRACE data</a>.
    - Move these files into the Data/Input/Shapefiles folder.
-3. Download "georeg_reproject_fixed" files from our <a href=' https://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/Tadych_AzGroundwaterSpatialAnalysis_Aug2023/Data/Shapefiles'>Cyverse database </a>
+3. Download "georeg_reproject_fixed" files from our <a href=' https://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/Tadych_AzGroundwaterSpatialAnalysis_Aug2023/Data/Shapefiles' target='_blank'>Cyverse database </a>
    - Place in Data/Input/Shapefiles folder.

  4. Download Drought indices
      - The dataset needed is from NOAA National Centers for Environmental Information averaged for the state of Arizona.
-     - <a href='https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/2/pdsi/1/0/1895-2024'> Link to download PDSI</a>, save it as "NOAA_PDSI_Timeseries.csv" in Data/Input folder
+     - <a href='https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/2/pdsi/1/0/1895-2024' target='_blank'> Link to download PDSI</a>, save it as "NOAA_PDSI_Timeseries.csv" in Data/Input folder
-     - <a href='https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/2/phdi/1/0/1895-2024'>Link to download PHDI </a>, save it as "NOAA_PHDI_Timeseries.csv" in Data/Input folder
+     - <a href='https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/2/phdi/1/0/1895-2024' target='_blank'>Link to download PHDI </a>, save it as "NOAA_PHDI_Timeseries.csv" in Data/Input folder

  ### Run Codes
  1. First, need to merge the well databases.
 Make sure all filepaths match where the new data has landed.